-The unresolved issues that I find most important to our profession are almost all foundational, big picture and global.
+The unresolved issues that I find most important to our profession are almost all foundational, big picture, and global.

-The integration of dental health issues into the inseparable health of the individual and also the bringing of systemic health issues into dentistry for improvements in the overall health of our patients, families and ourselves.
+The integration of dental health issues into the inseparable health of the individual and also the bringing of systemic health issues into dentistry for improvements in the overall health of our patients, families, and ourselves.

 The movement toward a goal of preventing and minimizing dental disease instead of a primary focus of coming up with more complex and expensive treatment options that the majority of the population and our patients cannot afford.

 Having a goal of improving the consistency of the quality of the new dentists that we are training and also being more efficient in that educational process.
-Answering the question of how to do we graduate dentists with the ability to do the right thing for their patient’s best long-term interest and still make a living?
+Answering the question of how do we graduate dentists with the ability to do the right thing for their patient’s best long-term interests and still make a living?